MOYNUL75/Dementia-Prediction-ML-Models/README.md

-🧠 Dementia Prediction ML Models
+# 🧠 Dementia Prediction ML Models

-Performance Analysis of Machine Learning Models in Dementia Prediction: A Comparative Study
+### Performance Analysis of Machine Learning Models in Dementia Prediction: A Comparative Study

 This project presents a comparative analysis of multiple machine learning models to predict dementia based on clinical and demographic features.
 The study aims to identify the most accurate and efficient model for early detection, aiding medical professionals and researchers.

+---

-📌 Objective
+## 📌 Objective

 To evaluate and compare the performance of various machine learning algorithms in classifying individuals as demented or non-demented, based on features like age, MMSE score, SES, and more.

+---

-🧪 Models Evaluated
+## 🧪 Models Evaluated

-Logistic Regression
+- Logistic Regression

-Support Vector Machine (SVM)
+- Support Vector Machine (SVM)

-Random Forest
+- Random Forest

-K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)

-Decision Tree
+- Decision Tree

+---

-📊 Dataset
+## 📊 Dataset

 The dataset includes cognitive and demographic data such as:

-Age
+- Age

-MMSE (Mini-Mental State Examination) score
+- MMSE (Mini-Mental State Examination) score

-SES (Socioeconomic Status)
+- SES (Socioeconomic Status)

-ASF (Atlas Scaling Factor)
+- ASF (Atlas Scaling Factor)

-CDR (Clinical Dementia Rating)
+- CDR (Clinical Dementia Rating)

-EDUC (Years of Education)
+- EDUC (Years of Education)

-eTIV (Estimated Total Intracranial Volume)
+- eTIV (Estimated Total Intracranial Volume)

-Note: This is likely based on the OASIS dataset.
+> **Note**: This is likely based on the OASIS dataset.

+---

-🔍 Workflow
+## 🔍 Workflow

-Data Cleaning & Preprocessing
+1. Data Cleaning & Preprocessing

-Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)

-Feature Engineering
+3. Feature Engineering

-Model Training & Testing
+4. Model Training & Testing

-Performance Comparison using:
+5. Performance Comparison using:

-Accuracy
+   - Accuracy

-Precision
+   - Precision

-Recall
+   - Recall

-F1 Score
+   - F1 Score

-Confusion Matrix
+   - Confusion Matrix

-ROC-AUC Curve
+   - ROC-AUC Curve

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Python
+- Python

-Jupyter Notebook
+- Jupyter Notebook

-NumPy, Pandas
+- NumPy, Pandas

-Matplotlib, Seaborn
+- Matplotlib, Seaborn

-Scikit-learn
+- Scikit-learn

+---

-📈 Results
+## 📈 Results

 The study reveals how different models perform in terms of predictive accuracy, highlighting the most effective one for dementia detection.

+---

-📚 Future Work
+## 📚 Future Work

-Integration with clinical systems
+- Integration with clinical systems

-Deep learning approaches
+- Deep learning approaches

-Time-series data analysis for progression monitoring
+- Time-series data analysis for progression monitoring

+---

-📄 License
+## 📄 License

 This project is for educational and research purposes only.